italomandara/CXPatcher/README.md

 For more info: [https://www.codeweavers.com/support/forums/general/?t=27;msg=257865](https://www.codeweavers.com/support/forums/general/?t=27;msg=257865)

-## What version of crossover does it support?
+## What version of CrossOver does it support?

 Currently only 22.x.x

 ## What does it do?